timeseer-ai/timeseer-ansible-collection/README.md

 ```
 ### Timeseer data service role Configuration Guide

+**Timeseer Data Service Role Configuration Guide**
-The `timeseer data service` is an optional component designed to enhance performance for data services in fleet scenarios.

-It operates as a distinct service and comes with its own configuration file.
+The Timeseer data service is an optional component specifically designed to enhance performance for data services in fleet scenarios.
+This service operates independently and has its own dedicated configuration file.

-The default configuration file is `Timeseer-data-service.toml`.
+**Default Configuration:**
+- **Configuration File:** `Timeseer-data-service.toml`

-An alternative config file location can be set using the `timeseer_data_service_config_dir`.
+- You can specify an alternative configuration file location using the `timeseer_data_service_config_dir` variable.

+**Service Setup:**
-To utilize this service, set the following in your Timeseer configuration TOML file:
+- To use this service, add the following settings to your Timeseer `timeseer_config_dir` as a  TOML file:
 ```toml
 [data-service]
 url = "http://timeseer-data-service:3000"
 ```

-By default, it uses port `3000:3000`,  to modify use docker CLI syntax, such as - "3003:3000" (maps host port 3003 to container port 3000)
+- This service is configured by default to use port `3000:3000`.
+To change this setting, you can modify the port mappings using Docker CLI syntax, for example, `"3003:3000"` which maps host port 3003 to container port 3000.

+**Port Configuration:**
 ```yaml
 timeseer_data_service_ports:
   - "3003:3000"
 ```

+**Upgrading Data Service:**
-Additionally, you need to upgrade the data service version to `3` by navigating to `Resources > Manage Resources > Export Resources` on the Timeseer application page.
+- To upgrade the data service to version 3, navigate to **Resources > Manage Resources > Export Resources** on the Timeseer application page.

-Export the data service you wish to use with the remote data service and update its version to `version: 3`.
+- Export the data service you wish to use with the remote data service and update its version to `version: 3`.

-The default version is `1`.
+- Note: The default version is 1.

+**Importing the Role:**
-Import the role using the following YAML:
+- To install the Timeseer data service, use the following YAML configuration:
 ```yaml
 - name: install timeseer data-service ansible.builtin.import_role:
     name: "timeseer.docker.timeseer_data_service"
 ```

-And here is full example yaml with all 3 timeseer roles
+**Full Example YAML with All Timeseer Roles:**
 ```yaml
 - name: Setup Timeseer environment
   hosts: test